MouseBiteLabs/Game-Boy-MBC5-Multicart/README.md

 ## Important Things Before You Start

 1) To use this board, you need to have an original Game Boy game that uses an MBC5 mapper chip. <a href="https://catskull.net/gb-rom-database/">You can find a list of games and their mappers here</a>.
 Use the search function.
+Please note the RAM is in bytes, not bits.
+Since SRAM in this repo is defined in bits, you need to convert by multiplying the number of bytes by 8.
 2) You will need to remove the MBC5 from your donor cartridge for use on this board.
 This will require a hot air rework station or a hot plate.
 There's a list below of other parts you can re-use from the donor cartridge.
 3) When soldering parts on, it's a good idea to put kapton tape or otherwise cover the bottom cartridge edge.
 You do not want to get solder on the cartridge contacts.
 4) I am not responsible for any damage you do to your self or your property.
 Attempt this project at your own risk.